Southern Hummingbird Cake

 • Bake at 350°F for 25-30 minutes, or until a toothpick inserted into center of cake comes out clean.

 • Let cakes cool in pans for 15 minutes.
-Remove from pans and transfer to a cooling rack until completely cool (~45 more minutes).
+Remove cakes from pans and transfer to a wire rack until completely cool (~45 more minutes).

 For the Frosting